IFRCGo/cbs/Source/UserManagement/readme.md

 Run the images: 'docker-compose up'

 Open http://localhost:4200/ in your browser to access the UI.
-The backend APIs are available on http://localhost:5000/ (Swagger is unavailable, use Postman or a similar tool)
+The backend APIs are available on http://localhost:5002/ (Swagger is unavailable, use Postman or a similar tool)

 ## Populating the database with test data

 Note: This project does not yet contains any TestData files.

-To populate the database with test data, go to http://localhost:5000/swagger and use the TestDataGenerator API.
+To populate the database with test data, go to http://localhost:5001/swagger and use the TestDataGenerator API.
 This will retrieve test data from the /Web/TestData folder and add it to the database.
+> `/api/Dolittle/Commands

+Generate test data: Data collectors
+> `{
+> `"correlationId": "510ef709-01ce-4255-9459-a70a274bcbe4",
+> `"type": "8d7bc6a3-c8fb-487f-84f2-c133057074d9",
+> `"content": {}
+> `}